Ashymad/mikuli.cz/content/1-home/page.md

 <img style="float: right;" width="150" src="media/images/Mikulicz_paszp3_alp.png">
 am Szymon Mikulicz.

 I am an open source maniac and an all-around self-diagnosed weirdo.
-Currently I am doing a Phd in mechanical engineering on the AGH UST and work at Nokia as a software engineer.
-My research is centered around signal processing and audio in general.
+Currently I am doing a Bachelor's in philosophy on the University of Warsaw, having already finished my Masters in acoustic engineering and having done half a Phd as well.
+I also work at Aptiv as a software engineer.

 I enjoy creating and analyzing complicated software.
 The kind that makes you look and wonder "I don't know how it works, I don't know why it works and I